bogdan-szabo-sociomantic/ocean-1/README.rst

 ``ocean.core.Cache``, ``ocean.util.Main``
   These modules are completely removed being deprecated for many ocean releases now.
   You should have stopped using them long time ago.

-``ocean.util.app.ext.ArgumentsExt``
-  The behaviour of arguments parsing has slightly changed.
-Previously, the arguments were parsed (``tango.text.Arguments : Arguments.parse``), then validated (calling the ``validateArgs()`` methods of all app extensions), and finally any error messages were output.
-This behaviour was, in some cases, problematic, as validation functions are often written with the assumption that any restrictions on arguments (number of parameters, restrictions on acceptable parameters, conflicts with other arguments, etc) have already been enforced.
-The logic has now changed so that, if arguments parsing fails, validation will not be performed.

 New Features
 ^^^^^^^^^^^^